devalees/backend/docs/front-end/rbac.md

 # RBAC API Documentation

 ## Base URL
-All endpoints are prefixed with `/api/rbac/`
+All API endpoints are prefixed with `/api/v1/rbac/`

 ## Authentication
-All endpoints require JWT authentication.
-Include the JWT token in the Authorization header:
+All endpoints require JWT token authentication.
+Include the token in the Authorization header:
 ```
-Authorization: Bearer <your_jwt_token>
+Authorization: Bearer <token>
 ```

 ## Endpoints